batoorsayed/news-aggregator/README.md

 ### Phase 1: Skeleton
 - Fetch sample articles from NewsAPI SDK
 - Summarize using Foundry SDK
-- Initialy to a text file -> save to db
+- Initially to a text file -> save to db

 ### Phase 2: Backend
 - db